Patturisrinivas/AWS/README.md

                     Deploy EC2 instances in multiple AZs.
                     Use Amazon EFS mount targets in each AZ.
                     Set up AWS Backup to protect against accidental deletions.
+## DAY22
+### 241. How does Amazon EFS handle performance scaling, and what are the best practices to optimize performance:
+          EFS automatically scales based on demand, supporting both throughput and IOPS growth.
+It has two performance modes:
+                    General Purpose Mode – Best for latency-sensitive applications.
+                    Max I/O Mode – Designed for highly parallel workloads but with higher latency.
+          To optimize EFS performance:
+                    Use provisioned throughput if your workload requires consistent performance.
+                    Distribute I/O operations across multiple files rather than a single large file.
+                    Enable Elastic Throughput, which provides automatic scaling based on usage.
+                    Use Amazon CloudWatch to monitor file system metrics and adjust throughput accordingly.
+### 242. Security is a top priority for your application.
+How would you secure EFS data:
+          To secure EFS, I would implement the following measures:
+                    Encryption at Rest:
+                              Enable AWS KMS-based encryption while creating the EFS file system.
+                              Ensure encryption is enabled for all stored data.
+                    Encryption in Transit:
+                              Use TLS to encrypt data being transferred between EC2 instances and EFS.
+                              Mount the file system with encryption enabled: sudo mount -t efs -o tls fs-12345678:/ /mnt/efs Access Control:
+                              Use IAM policies to restrict access to EFS.
+                              Configure security groups and NFS client access rules to limit access.
+                              Apply POSIX file permissions for fine-grained control over file access.
+                    Network Security:
+                              Ensure that the EFS file system is only accessible within the VPC.
+                              Use AWS PrivateLink to restrict access further.
+### 243. Your application is experiencing slow performance with EFS.
+How would you troubleshoot the issue:
+          I’d follow these steps:
+                    Check CloudWatch Metrics:
+                              BurstCreditBalance: If it’s low, consider using provisioned throughput.
+                              PercentIOLimit: If it’s high, your workload might be exceeding the file system’s capability.
+                              TotalIOBytes: Helps determine if a single file or directory is the bottleneck.
+                    Verify Mount Options:
+                              Ensure the file system is mounted using amazon-efs-utils instead of standard NFS for better performance.
+                              Use recommended mount options:
+                                        sudo mount -t efs -o nfsvers=4.1,tls fs-12345678:/ /mnt/efs
+                    Check Instance Network Throughput:
+                              Since EFS performance depends on network bandwidth, ensure the EC2 instance type supports high network throughput.
+                    Optimize File Access Patterns:
+                              If many clients access the same file, consider breaking it into smaller files.
+                              Use Max I/O mode for highly concurrent workloads.
+### 244. How would you decide when to use EBS instead of instance store:
+          I’d choose EBS when I need persistent storage that survives instance stops or terminations.
+It’s ideal for databases, application servers, and workloads requiring snapshots and backups.
+          Instance store, on the other hand, is best when I need temporary, high-performance storage that’s automatically cleared when the instance stops.
+It’s useful for caching, temporary processing, or batch jobs where persistence isn’t necessary.
+### 245. Is it possible to upgrade an existing gp2 volume to gp3 without downtime:
+          Yes, AWS allows you to upgrade an existing gp2 volume to gp3 without downtime.
+The process is simple:
+          Run the command:
+                    aws ec2 modify-volume --volume-id vol-1234567890abcdef --volume-type gp3
+          The volume modification happens in the background, and AWS ensures there’s no service interruption One advantage of gp3 over gp2 is that it provides consistent performance and allows you to configure IOPS and throughput independently.
+### 246. Can you downsize an EBS volume?
+What happens if you try:
+          No, EBS does not support reducing the size of a volume.
+Once you increase the size, you cannot shrink it directly.
+          If I need to downsize a volume, I would:
+                    Take a snapshot of the current volume.
+                    Create a new, smaller volume from the snapshot.
+                    Attach the new volume to the instance and update the file system.
+### 247. If you have an EBS snapshot, can you restore it in a different Availability Zone:
+          Yes, EBS snapshots are stored in Amazon S3 and are region-wide, meaning I can restore them in any AZ within the same region.
+                    Steps:
+                    Create a new volume from the snapshot in the desired AZ: aws ec2 create-volume --snapshot-id snap-1234567890abcdef --availability-zone us-east-1b Attach the new volume to an instance in that AZ.
+          If I need to move the snapshot to another region, I’d copy the snapshot first: aws ec2 copy-snapshot --source-region us-east-1 --source-snapshot-id snap-1234567890abcdef --destination-region us-west-1
+### 248. Can you share an encrypted EBS snapshot with another AWS account?
+If so, how:
+          Yes, but there are additional steps for encrypted snapshots compared to unencrypted ones.
+          I need to share the snapshot explicitly with another AWS account: aws ec2 modify-snapshot-attribute --snapshot-id snap-1234567890abcdef --attribute createVolumePermission --operation-type add --account-id 123456789012
+          Since it’s encrypted, I must also share the KMS key used for encryption.
+          The receiving account must create a new volume from the shared snapshot before using it.
+          Without sharing the KMS key, the other AWS account won’t be able to access the snapshot.
+### 249. Is it possible to attach an EBS volume to multiple EC2 instances at the same time:
+          By default, an EBS volume can only be attached to one EC2 instance at a time.
+However, there’s an exception:
+                    EBS Multi-Attach (for io1/io2 volumes only): This allows an EBS volume to be attached to multiple instances in the same AZ.
+                    All attached instances must run a cluster-aware file system (like Amazon FSx for Lustre or Oracle Cluster File System).
+          For standard use cases, I’d use Amazon EFS instead of trying to share an EBS volume.
+### 250. Suppose an application requires 10,000 IOPS.
+How would you configure EBS to support this:
+          I would use an io2 volume, which allows provisioned IOPS: io2 supports up to 1000 IOPS per GiB, so I’d create a volume with at least 10 GiB to meet the 10,000 IOPS requirement.
+                    If I need additional performance, I could use RAID 0 striping across multiple volumes.
+                    Monitor with CloudWatch and adjust the volume if necessary.